amoshnin/TypeScript-Programming.Language/README.md

 To understand the source code of the parser, I below illustrated the grammar of a mathematical expression that is being analyzed while parsing to ensure that the order of operations are followed:

 <img src="./img/parser_order_of_operations.jpeg" alt="Parser image (of mathematical expression)" style="width:200px;" />

+### Interpreter

+The role of the interpreter is to traverse through the AST (Abstract Syntax Tree) that the parser builds, look for different node types and determine what code should be executed.
+For example, if it comes across a binary operation node with a '+' operator - it will add its left and right child nodes together.
+The AST (Abstract Syntax Tree) will allow the interpreter to follow the order of operations correctly.

 ## Grammar